cseanburns/personal_knowledge_mgmt/src/5-web-information-retrieval.md

 on the query and the corpus.

 In order to illustrate the above concepts,
-I'll primarily focus on searching the web, but these techniques work across the databases that we use in a library.
+I'll primarily focus on searching the web in this section, but these techniques work across the databases that we use in a library.